aws-samples/serverless-patterns/apigw-cache-invalidation-eventbridge/README.md

 # AWS API Gateway to DynamoDB, including EventBridge for cache invalidation

 This pattern creates a basic create, read, update, and delete (CRUD) REST API with DynamoDB as the backend storage.
-The API Gateway showcases a cache configuration for the /< id >:GET endpoint, where the cache is invalidated when the same record is modified in the DynamoDB, this is captured and processed with DynamoDB Streams, EventBridge Pipes & EventBridge.
+The API Gateway showcases a cache configuration for the /< id >:GET endpoint, where the cache is invalidated when the same record is modified in the DynamoDB.
+This is captured and processed with DynamoDB Streams, EventBridge Pipes & EventBridge.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-cache-invalidation-eventbridge